visokio/omniscope-custom-views/README.md

     * manifest.json - configuration file for the view that defines the options and limitations.
     * README.md - markdown file that describes the view following the same format as the existing readme files.
     * thumbnail.png - 256x256 px screenshot.
+    * test.ioz - Omniscope file to test the view and create a thumbnail.
  - Add an entry to the file view.json:
     ```
     {